East Brunswick Public Schools: Special education

 Special education is a key component of the education provided by East Brunswick Public Schools to eligible students.

 East Brunswick Public Schools provides such services in compliance with the Federal Individuals with Disabilities Education Act (IDEA) and related State of New Jersey Statutes.
 Accordingly, each eligible student is educated in a least restrictive environment (LRE) according to an individualized education plan (IEP) drafted by his or her child study team (CST) consisting of school personnel and parents.
 Eligibility determinations are made every three years.
 Special services may include speech therapy, occupational therapy, educational aides, and other services as appropriate and called for.
 A Director of Special Education, currently Sharon Weber-Oleszkiewicz, manages East Brunswick Public Schools' program of providing special services.
 At the district level, the director is supported by a Supervisor of Elementary School Special Education, a Supervisor of Secondary School Special Education, and a Supervisor of Autism Spectrum Program.

-Special education is supported at the schools by individual professionals including specialists (math, reading, and speech), special education teachers, teacher resource personnel, teacher aides, and child study team personnel (a category which may include psychologists, learning disabled teaching consultants, and social workers).
+Special education is supported at the schools by individual professionals including specialists (in math, reading and speech), special education teachers, teacher resource personnel, teacher aides and child study team personnel (a category which may include psychologists, learning disabled teaching consultants, and social workers).
 These individuals come into direct contact with those students who require special services.

 Students receiving special services may be eligible for participation in an extended school year (ESY) program by which they attend instructional classes during the summer.

 Pre-school and kindergarten students eligible for special education services receive instruction from an early age and full-time kindergarten (conventionally, East Brunswick Public Schools offers only half-day kindergarten).

-There are multiple resources and support groups available to parents of disabled children.
-For example, the State of New Jersey operates the Division of Developmental Disabilities.
-The East Brunswick Special Education PTA (SEPTA) offers a valuable website.
-Another organization of value for those interested in autism-spectrum disorder is COSAC (Center for Outreach and Services for the Autism Community), and yet another is ASPEN (Asperger's Syndrome Education Network).